The non-orientable 4-genus for knots with 8 or 9 crossings: Abstract

 \section{Abstract}

 The non-orientable 4-genus of a knot in the 3-sphere is defined as the smallest first Betti number of any non-orientable surface smoothly and properly embedded in the 4-ball, with boundary the given knot.
 We compute the non-orientable 4-genus for all knots with crossing number 8 or 9.
-As applications we prove a conjecture of Murakami's and Yasuhara's, and give a new lower bound for the slicing number of knot.
+As applications we prove a conjecture of Murakami's and Yasuhara's, and give computations of the clasp and slicing number of a knot.

 \subjclass[2010]{57M25 and 57M27}